Today's Bible Reading: 1 Corinthians 12

 Reflecting and Thinking

-How would you describe the difference between a church that gives lip-service to its oneness or unity and a church that actually practices unity?
-Consider these questions, based on the text.
+How would you describe the difference between a church that gives only lip-service to its oneness and unity and a church that actually practices unity?
+Thinking about the two kinds of churches described in the first question, answer the following.
 What would be the difference in the involvement of every member in the body?
 How many uninvolved members would there be?
 What would be the difference in the attendance practices and habits of the members?
 How many habitual absentees would there be?
 What would be the difference in the way the church cares for and attends all of its members without partiality?
 What would be the difference in the way all the members are honored?